 Harsh winter weather is just around the corner.
-To help you prepare your LTL (Less-Than-Truckload) shipments for winter shipping success, our Domestic Freight Management team is here to help.
-So what is protect from freeze, how much does it typically cost and what proactive steps can shippers take to maximize the investment?
+To help you prepare your LTL (Less-Than-Truckload) shipments for winter shipping success, our Domestic team is here to help.
+Here is what you need to know about protect from freeze, including how much it typically costs and what proactive steps shippers can take to maximize their investment.

 Protect From Freeze is an additional service that select LTL (Less-Than-Truckload) carriers provide during the winter months.
-Many carriers provide the service from November 1 through May 31 but this date range can fluctuate.
+Many carriers provide the service from November 1 through May 31; however, this date range can fluctuate.

-When selecting Protect From Freeze service, shippers will incur additional shipping costs.
-Typically, Protect From Freeze is charged per CWT (ranges $1.00 – $4.00 per CWT) or as a flat fee per shipment (ranges $15-$60 flat fee).
-Carriers can also apply a minimum charge, commonly in the range of $25-$45 per shipment.
+When selecting Protect From Freeze service, shippers can expect to incur additional shipping costs.
+Typically, Protect From Freeze is charged per CWT (hundredweight, or 100 pounds), ranging from $1-4 per CWT, or as a flat fee per shipment, ranging from $15-60.
+Carriers can also apply a minimum charge, commonly in the range of $25-45 per shipment.

-There are certain steps shippers can take to help ensure the investment in Protect From Freeze service is maximized.
+There are certain steps shippers can take to help ensure their investment in Protect From Freeze service is maximized.
 Below are a few tips: